amjadbokir-tech/amgadbokir-project/README.md

 ---

-## Projects Overview
+## Projects by Programming Language

-### Python
+###   Python Projects

-- **Number to Words Converter**
+#### Number to Words Converter
-  My first Python project and the starting point of my programming journey.

-- **Student Meal Payment System**
-  A real-life inspired system that simulates student meal payments using OOP.

-- **Password Generator**
-  Generates secure passwords based on user-selected difficulty levels.
+Converts numbers (0–999) into English words using dictionaries and conditional logic.
+ `number-to-words/`

 ---

-### Bash
-- **Network Scanner**
-  My first Bash project, focused on automating basic network scanning tasks.

-- **File Organizer by Extension**
-  Organizes files in Linux environments to solve file clutter problems.
+#### Student Meal Payment System
+A simple system that manages student balances and meal payments using object-oriented programming.
+ `student-meal-system/`

 ---

+#### Password Generator
+Generates random passwords based on user-selected difficulty levels.
+ `password-generator/`

+---

+###  Bash Projects

+#### Network Scanner
+Automates basic network scanning tasks using common Linux networking tools and saves the results to a text file.
+ `network-scanner/`

+---

+#### File Organizer by Extension
+Organizes files in a Linux directory by sorting them into folders based on file extensions.
+ `file-organizer/`

+---

-### C++
+###  C++ Projects

-- **Prisoner 207 – Decision Game**
+#### Prisoner 207 – Decision Game
-  A text-based game and my first project in C++, focused on logic and decision-making.
+A text-based decision game where the player must choose the correct path to succeed.
+ `prisoner-207-game/`

 ---